 - A2.
-Orientate and design streets to capture any key landscape views to enhance the amenity of the precinct. - Connect new street networks with existing A3. street networks to enhance permeability and to provide a street layout that is easy to navigate for vehicles, pedestrians and cyclists.
-Avoid court bowls. - Provide a logical road hierarchy that A4. considers all road users including heavy vehicles, public transport, cars, cyclists and pedestrians (clearly indicate road hierarchy and treatments as part of subdivision application). - A5.
+Orientate and design streets to capture any key landscape views to enhance the amenity of the precinct. - A3.
+Connect new street networks with existing street networks to enhance permeability and to provide a street layout that is easy to navigate for vehicles, pedestrians and cyclists.
+Avoid court bowls. - A4.
+Provide a logical road hierarchy that considers all road users including heavy vehicles, public transport, cars, cyclists and pedestrians (clearly indicate road hierarchy and treatments as part of subdivision application). - A5.
 Appropriately integrate reserves into a subdivision for drainage corridors, native vegetation and open space.

-- Design the street network to facilitate buildings that address areas of the public realm (such as streets, waterways, railway lines and public open space) to improve passive surveillance and avoid unsightly blank interfaces. - New subdivisions must incorporate A7. adequate street widths to provide for waste collection, emergency vehicles and walking and cycling infrastructure. - A8.
-New industrial development must incorporate underground power and solar street lighting.
+- Design the street network to facilitate buildings that address areas of the public realm (such as streets, waterways, railway lines and public open space) to improve passive surveillance and avoid unsightly blank interfaces. - A7.
+New subdivisions must incorporate adequate street widths to provide for waste collection, emergency vehicles and walking and cycling infrastructure. - New industrial development must incorporate underground power and solar street lighting. - A9.
+New subdivision should incorporate footpaths on both sides of any proposed new public roads.